Pirate code: History

-The first set of the "Pirate's Code" was supposedly written by the Portuguese buccaneer Bartolomeu Português sometime in the early 1660s, but the first recorded set belonged to George Cusack who was active from 1668 to 1675.
-These early buccaneer articles were based on earlier maritime law and privateer codes such as the 12th century Roles of Oleron.
+While legend has it that the first set of the pirate codes were written by the Portuguese buccaneer Bartolomeu Português sometime in the early 1660s, the first formal recorded set belonged to George Cusack who was active from 1668 to 1675.
+These early buccaneer articles were based on earlier maritime law and privateer codes such as the 12th century Rolls of Oléron.
 They were later used by buccaneers and pirates such as John Phillips, Edward Low and Bartholomew Roberts.

 Buccaneers operated under a ship's articles that, among other things, governed conduct of the crew.
-These "articles of agreement" became authority independent of any nation, and were variously called the Chasse-Partie, Charter Party, Custom of the Coast, or Jamaica Discipline.
-In retrospect, these became known as the Pirate's Code.
+These "articles of agreement" became authority independent of any nation, and were variously called the Chasse-Partie, Charterparty, Custom of the sea, or Jamaica Discipline.
+These retroactively became known (in the modern era) as the Pirate's Code as well.
 Pirate articles varied from one captain to another, and sometimes even from one voyage to another, but they were generally alike in including provisions for discipline, specifications for each crewmate's share of treasure, and compensation for the injured.

 Each crew member was asked to sign or make his mark on the articles, then swear an oath of allegiance or honour.
 The oath was sometimes taken on a Bible, but John Phillips' men, lacking a Bible, swore on an axe.
 Legend suggests that other pirates swore on crossed pistols, swords, on a human skull, or astride a cannon.
 This act formally inducted the signer into the pirate crew, generally entitling him to vote for officers and on other "affairs of moment", to bear arms, and to his share of the plunder.
 The articles having been signed, they were then posted in a prominent place, often the door to the captain's cabin.

 After a piratical cruise began, new recruits from captured ships would sometimes sign the articles, in some cases voluntarily, in other cases under threat of torture or death.
 Valuable sea artisans, such as carpenters and navigators, were especially likely to be forced to sign articles under duress, and would rarely be released regardless of their decision to sign or not.
 In some cases, even willing recruits would ask the pirates to pretend to force them to sign, so that they could plead they were forced should they ever be captured by the law.
 Generally, men who had not signed the articles had a much better chance of acquittal at trial if captured by the law.

 Pirate articles are closely related to, and were derived from, ship's articles of the time, especially those of privateers, which similarly provided for discipline and regulated distribution of booty (though usually far less equally than with pirate articles).
 Merchant articles and privateering articles can be traced back to Europe in the Middle Ages when there was a system of "joint hands" agreements between merchants, owners, and seamen to share profits.